Lifestyle

 Boosts Metabolism

 Adopting the after-meal walk as part of your exercise or movement regimen is a great place to start to promote a healthier metabolism.
-Building up your walking distance and intensity as time goes on will help you burn more calories, benefit your healthy weight management, increase your cardiovascular fitness, and even strengthen bones.6
+Building up your walking distance and intensity as time goes on will help you burn more calories, benefit your healthy weight management, increase your cardiovascular fitness, and even strengthen your bones.6

 Reduces Stress With Feel-Good Hormones